MikeWoodward/English-Football-Forecasting/1 Data downloads/readme.md

 * FBREf.
 More restricted data set but good for filling in the gaps.
 * Football-data.
 More restricted data set but good for filling in the gaps.
 * Todor.
 Nice set of data for the National League but missing some recent results and missing attendance data.
-* TransferMarkt-vales.
+* TransferMarkt-values.
 Club values, foreign players, etc. This data set only goes back to the early 2000s.
 * The DataSourceCleanUp folder contains utilities used to check and clean up data.